What should vegans look for in their medication?

 If your medication isn’t vegan and your doctor or pharmacist can’t recommend a vegan alternative, then the best thing you can do is take the medication your body needs.

-If your doctor prescribes you a medication, you should absolutely take it as they suggest, even if there is no vegan alternative.
+If your doctor prescribes a medication, you should take it as they suggest, even if there is no vegan alternative.
+Sometimes, veganism isn’t black and white, and exceptions have to be made for the good of your own health.

-Is there a list of Vegan friendly medications?
+Is there a list of vegan-friendly medications?

 However, you should always remember that lists of ingredients in medication change all the time, so the only way to be absolutely sure that a medication is vegan is to ask your doctor or pharmacist or speak directly to the manufacturer.